 5. Not all rentals are in rental buildings

-7. Your housing options will be more limited if you have a dog—especially a big one
+8. Your housing options will be more limited if you have a dog—especially a big one

-Keep in mind your animal's personality when looking for an apartment.
+Keep your animal's personality in mind when looking for an apartment.
 Does your Yorkie freak out at the sound of footsteps?
 Better forget the first-floor apartment then.
 Is he getting on in years and having trouble holding it in?
 In that case, the first floor might be a smarter choice than the 38th.

 If you're looking to buy a co-op, your pet will have to pass muster with the board.
 Sometimes that'll include an "interview" with the pet, but usually it's a pretty straightforward process.

-8. Descriptions can be deceiving
+9. Descriptions can be deceiving